The Surrency Prize, named in honor of Erwin Surrency, a founding member of the Society

 * For a brief description of the Foundation, see above Cromwell Fellowships .

-dissertations accepted in the previous calendar year.
+dissertations accepted in the previous calendar year or for articles of

 The Foundation awards the prize on